VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 To disable all keybindings just delete the call to [.default_keymaps()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v3/doc/md/api-reference.md#default_keymapsopts).

 If you want lsp-zero to skip only a few keys you can add the `exclude` property to the [.default_keymaps()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/dev-v3/doc/md/api-reference.md#default_keymapsopts) call.
-Say you want to keep the default behavior of `K` and `gs`, you would do this.
+Say you want to keep the default behavior of `K` and `gl`, you would do this.

 ```lua
 lsp.default_keymaps({